MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_lwarning.md

 ## -description

-The WIAS_LWARNING macro is obsolete for Windows Vista and later.
+The WIAS_LWARNING macro is obsolete.
+Do not use.

 The WIAS_LWARNING macro writes a diagnostic WIA_WARNING message to the log file.